 Who Is Reese Witherspoon?

-Born in Louisiana in 1976, Reese Witherspoon began seriously pursuing her acting career after first enrolling at Stanford University.
+Reese Witherspoon began seriously pursuing her acting career after first enrolling at Stanford University.
 Her early critical successes included roles in films such as Pleasantville and Election, but it was her portrayal of Elle Woods in the box office hit Legally Blonde that marked a turning point in her career.
 Witherspoon went on to win an Academy Award in 2005 for her role in Walk the Line.
 Recent films include Water for Elephants, This Means War and Wild, for which she received another Oscar nomination.
-In 2017, she produced and starred in the first season of David E. Kelley's award-winning HBO series, Big Little Lies.
+Witherspoon also enjoyed success on television as a producer and co-star of David E. Kelley's award-winning TV series, Big Little Lies.

 On a bit of a whim in 1991, Witherspoon answered a call for extras in her hometown newspaper.
 She wound up with the lead in her first feature film, The Man in the Moon (1991), at just 14 years old.
 Her first year out of high school, Witherspoon considered abandoning acting altogether to follow her parents into the medical field.
 But in 1996, her performance in the film Freeway earned her the Catalonian International Film Festival award for best actress.
 She deferred college for a year to focus on acting, then briefly studied English literature at Stanford University before deciding to return to work.